CodeQInvest/codeq-invest/README.md

 CodeQ Invest implements a new quality model for the management of internal software quality.
 For this, a new metaphor for dealing with internal software quality was invented: the quality investment.
 Quality investments are the reversal of technical debt.
 Instead of calculating the amount of remediation costs for paying off the technical debt, a return of investment is calculated which tells you how much time you save when investing in the internal software quality.

+**Important: The mindset is the game changer!
+Please see [this issue](https://github.com/CodeQInvest/codeq-invest/issues/7) for more information.**

 Please visit [codeq-invest.org](http://codeq-invest.org) for more information.

 ## Build Management